katiestar99/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

 Testing modules on Python 3
 ===================================

-Ansible modules are slightly harder to code to support Python 3 than normal code from other projects.
-A lot of mocking has to go into unit testing an Ansible module, so it's harder to test that your changes have fixed everything or to to make sure that later commits haven't regressed the Python 3 support.
+Assible modules are slightly harder to code to support Python 3 than normal code from other projects.
+A lot of mocking has to go into unit testing an Assible module, so it's harder to test that your changes have fixed everything or to to make sure that later commits haven't regressed the Python 3 support.
 Review our :ref:`testing <developing_testing>` pages for more information.